 NPDES Section accepts mail electronically: The NPDES Section now accepts all mail electronically.
 Please submit documents except permit applications and fees to email@example.com.

 E-Submittal of permit applications for Individual NPDES Permits: Individual NPDES and operation permit applications should be submitted via e-mail.
 Please see the individual NPDES application forms page for more information.

-The draft and final notifications for individual NPDES and operation permits are now sent electronically.
-Interested persons can sign up for electronic notifications on Wastewater Permit information Exchange (WWPIE).
+Electronic Permit Notifications: The draft and final notifications for individual NPDES and operation permits are now sent electronically.
+Interested persons can sign up for electronic notifications in the Wastewater Permit information Exchange (WWPIE) database.
 For sign up instructions, refer to the WWPIE Registration and Notification Signup Instructions